denevell/Natch-Android/README.md

 * Scrolling to bottom of posts when pagination in place fails
 * List view save position when first is showing.
-* Backpress on dialogue fragment - view pager needs an id?

 --